clem-kay/restaurant-service-admin/README.md

 # restaurant-service-admin

 # Setup

 1. Clone the repository
 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start local server
 4. Open `http://localhost:5173/` in your browser
+5. Visit the `/auth` route in your browser to see the page